jondeaton/jondeaton.github.io/content/_index.markdown

 <!-- I have broad research interests in both theoretical and applied machine learning.  -->
-My research interests include ultra-long context language models, adaptive compute, and applying large-scale AI systems to scientific domains such as biology.
+My research interests include ultra-long context language models, adaptive inference compute, and applying large-scale AI systems to scientific domains such as biology.
 I believe break-through intelligent systems require excellence in both research and technical infrastructure.

-Previously I was a researcher at [EvolutionaryScale](https://www.evolutionaryscale.ai/) where I worked on building foundation models for biology, and I have a background in Computer Science and Bioengineering from Stanford.
+Previously, as a researcher at [EvolutionaryScale](https://www.evolutionaryscale.ai/) I worked on building foundation models for biology.
+I have a background in Computer Science and Bioengineering from Stanford.

 <!-- I was previously a research scientist at [Google X](https://x.company) and have a -->
 <!-- background in Computer Science and Bioengineering from Stanford. -->

 I was a [gymnast](https://jondeaton.github.io/gymnastics/) for 15 years, competing for Stanford Mens Gymnastics and represented the Unites States on the Junior National Team in international competitions.

-I live in San Francisco, California.
+I live in San Mateo, California.

 <footer>
   <p>